On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: Relating the Fourth moment to a random model

 \section{Relating the Fourth moment to a random model}

+We now begin the estimation of the mollified fourth moment of the Fourier coefficients.
 Here our argument combines ingredients from \cite{Bui-Evans-Lester-Pratt2022} and \cite{Khan2010}.
 Indeed, in order to compute the mollified fourth moment many technical calculations simplify by relating the original sum to a random model.
-We begin with a lemma, which plays a key role in the proof of Proposition \ref{fourth-moment-with-average}.
+The starting point is a lemma, which plays a key role in the proof of Proposition \ref{fourth-moment-with-average}.
 Let us define a random Dirichlet series